hendra-lesmana/coding-test-2nd/README.md

 **CORS Issues**:
 - Ensure backend CORS settings allow frontend origin
 - Check that API endpoints are accessible from frontend

+**Document Upload Issues**:
+- Ensure PDF file is less than 50MB
+- Check that the backend vector store directory has write permissions
+- Verify that the embedding service is working correctly

 ---